 How Many Inches is 1200mm?
-A Comprehensive Guide to Metric-Imperial Conversion
+A thorough look to Metric-Imperial Conversion

 Understanding the Metric and Imperial Systems

 Before jumping into the conversion, let's briefly recap the two systems.
-The metric system, also known as the International System of Units (SI), is a decimal system based on powers of 10.
+On top of that, the imperial system, predominantly used in the United States and a few other countries, uses various units with less consistent relationships between them.
 This makes conversions within the system relatively straightforward.
-The imperial system, predominantly used in the United States and a few other countries, uses various units with less consistent relationships between them.
+Which means the metric system, also known as the International System of Units (SI), is a decimal system based on powers of 10.
 This often makes conversions between imperial units, and especially between imperial and metric units, more complex.

 Converting 1200mm to Inches: The Calculation